Literature & Music

 Where it will go

-On “Getting Better,” George Harrison played the tampura, an Indian instrument that resembles an extra-large sitar.
+On “Getting Better,” George Harrison played the tampura, an Indian instrument that resembles a large economy-size sitar.
 It produces a sort of droning sound and is mostly used for background resonance.
 The song itself was composed at Paul’s home in St. John’s Wood.
 Lennon was present and contributed “that lovely little sardonic line” about “It couldn’t get much worse.”
-Paul was decidedly more optimistic about the world in general, etched with a streak of regret (remember “Yesterday”?); whereas John had anger management issues, as he confessed in those revealing (pun intended) Playboy interviews:
+Of the two songwriters, Paul was decidedly more optimistic about the world in general, etched with a streak of regret (remember “Yesterday”?); whereas John had anger management issues, as he confessed in those revealing (pun intended) Playboy interviews:

 “I used to be cruel to my woman, and physically — any woman.
 I was a hitter.
 I couldn’t express myself,” John added, “and I hit.”
 Ouch!